Volte6/GoMud/scripting/docs/FUNCTIONS_ROOMS.md

 ## [RoomObject.SetTempData(key string, value any)](/scripting/room_func.go)
 Sets temporary data for the room (Lasts until the room is unloaded from memory).

-_Note: This is useful for saving/retrieving data between room scripts._
+_Note: This is useful for short term saving/retrieving data between room scripts, such as a switch being triggered._

 |  Argument | Explanation |
 | --- | --- |